msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 template = "docs/page.html"

 [extra]
-lead = "Receiving stock from your suppliers" toc = true top = false
+toc = true
+top = false
 +++

 Inbound Shipments can be used to receive stock from suppliers.

-If you used mSupply in the past, you may be familiar with the term **Supplier Invoice**.
+If you have used mSupply in the past, you may be familiar with the term **Supplier Invoice** instead of Inbound Shipment.

 All received goods should be recorded in mSupply either by:
 * manually creating an Inbound Shipment (manual Inbound Shipment)
-* working with an Inbound Shipment that has been created automatically as a result of a stck transfer from another store in your mSupply
+* working with an Inbound Shipment that has been created automatically as a result of a stock transfer from another store in your mSupply

 ## Viewing Inbound Shipments